LexieData/LexieData.GitHub.io/capstone_project.md

 <img src="images/Genre Rank3.png"/>
 <img src="images/Genre Rank4.png"/>

 It is interesting to see how music tastes change throughout the years.
-For example, the data shows the most popular genre in the 40s was Jazz/Swing and after 1962, that genre is no longer listed. <br>
 I counted the genres using the COUNTIF function in Excel and ordered them by most popular at the top.
 Then I made a bar graph in PowerBI to visualize these results. <br>
 <img src="images/PowerBI Genre.png"/> <br>